Skip to content

 “I still feel sorry when I throw away food – Grandma used to tell me stories about the Holodomor.”
 (2018; with Andrii Dostliev)

 Ink and pencil on toned paper, fragments of found photographs.
 Series of 44.
-Every time I throw away (for any … More
+Post-photographic research, which explores traces of a … More

 books, collages, photography, research, trauma studies